crotwell/TauP/src/doc/sphinx/source/models.rst

-  Including a ``.`` for the current working directory with the taup.model.path is not necessary since we always check there, see :ref:`cwdmodel` below, but it may be used to change the search order.
+  Including a ``.`` for the current working directory with the taup.model.path is not necessary since we always check there, see below, but it may be used to change the search order.

-.. _cwdmodel:

 * The last place TauP looks is for a model file specified on the command line.